wightsci/OneNoteUtilities/docs/Get-ONNoteBook.md

 ```

 ### -NoteBook
-The NoteBook name to query.
+The Notebook name to query.
-Just one.

 ```yaml
 Type: String[]